 How do I keep my driveway from freezing?

 A frozen driveway ruins many mornings.
-Honestly, it can ruin many afternoons and evenings too.
-This is where the argument about laying down sand before an ice wintry mix hits your area comes into play.
+Honestly, it can ruin many afternoons and evenings, too.
+This is where the argument about laying down sand before an ice-wintry mix hits your area comes into play.
 A little sand in your driveway before a freeze shouldn’t hurt anything.

 The catch is that sand is only effective on the surface of ice.
 In the past, people would use things like kitty litter and masonry sand to get leverage when backing out or pulling into slick surfaces.
 But, for you to actually melt ice and snow…you need to spread salt.